In this page I am going to explain what laying a bet is, and how it works.

 So if I were to lay a team and that football team wins, then I would pay out at the odds already agreed when I took the bet.
 Or if the football team loses, I (the layer) keep the money that was placed on the bet.

-Once the bet is placed, the money in both accounts is frozen, so that the loser of the bet can’t quickly withdraw their cash if the result goes wrong.
-Then once the match is finished, the money is paid out to the winner of the bet, minus commission.
-You don’t pay any commission if you lose, only if you win, or make any profit.
+As soon as the bet is matched, the money in both accounts is frozen.
+This is so the loser of the bet can't quickly withdraw their cash if the result goes wrong.
+When the match is over, the money is paid out to the winner of the bet.
+You don't pay any commission if you lose, only if you win, or make any profit.

 Liquidity On A Betting Exchange

-At the moment Betfair are the biggest and most liquid Betting Exchange in the market place, they are also my preferred choice.
+At the moment Betfair are the biggest and most liquid Betting Exchange in the market place, they are also my preferred choice for laying a bet.

-It is essential to make sure that there is plenty of liquidity if you are planning to trade a football match of sporting event.
-Most major live UK football matches don’t tend to be a problem, but if you were planning on trading a match in South America late on a Wednesday night (for example), you need to be aware that there might not be too much money available in play to get your back matched.
+Always make sure that there is plenty of liquidity if you are planning to trade a football match.
+Most major live UK football matches don't tend to be a problem, but if you were planning on trading a match in South America late on a Wednesday night (for example), you need to be aware that there might not be too much money available in play to get your back matched.